 K.H.
-Würtz is a ceramics studio run by father and son Aage and Kasper Würtz in Horsens, a provincial town on the Danish Jutland peninsula.
-Their entirely handmade ceramic tableware is a favourite not only among Andreas Murkudis’ customers but also a variety of restaurants, including noma in Copenhagen, which has been awarded Best Restaurant in the World four times.
+WÜRTZ is a ceramics studio run by father and son Aage and Kasper Würtz in Horsens, a provincial town on the Danish Jutland peninsula.
+Their entirely handmade ceramic tableware is a favorite not only among ANDREAS MURKUDIS’ customers but also a variety of restaurants, including noma in Copenhagen, which has been awarded Best Restaurant in the World four times.

 Broad and simple forms with eccentric glazing in earthy colours range from cups to an array of bowls and plates to vases and other unique objects.
 Although shapes and colour codes are set, each item is special.
 Or as Kasper puts it: